PyO3/pyo3/guide/src/types.md

 # let py = gil.python();
 let list = PyList::empty(py);

-// Can use methods from PyAny on all Python types due to Deref implementation let _ = list.repr();
+// Can use methods from PyObject on all Python types due to Deref implementation let _ = list.repr();

-// Rust will convert &PyList etc. to &PyAny automatically due to Deref implementation let _: &PyAny = list;
+// Rust will convert &PyList etc. to &PyObject automatically due to Deref implementation let _: &PyObject = list;

-// For more explicit &PyAny conversion, use .as_ref() let _: &PyAny = list.as_ref();
+// For more explicit &PyObject conversion, use .as_ref() let _: &PyObject = list.as_ref();

 // To convert to Py<T> use .into() or Py::from()
 let _: Py<PyList> = list.into();